knoup/xviii/README.md

 *However, unless otherwise stated, units may not ROTATE or MOVE at all AFTER attacking.

-*INF by default features a square formation mechanic (although this can be removed/defined) for other units as well).
+*INF by default features a square formation mechanic (although this can be removed/defined for other units as well).
 SF status can be toggled with F; while a unit is in SF, any melee enemy attack will use the modifier of that enemy's SQUAREFORMATIONMODIFIER.

-*ART by default features a limber mechanic (although this can be removed/defined) for other units as well).
-Limber status can be toggled with L; while a unit is limbered, it can move, but cannot attack, and vice cersa when it is unlimbered.
+*ART by default features a limber mechanic (although this can be removed/defined for other units as well).
+Limber status can be toggled with L; while a unit is limbered, it can move, but cannot attack, and vice versa when it is unlimbered.
 Note that a unit going from limbered to unlimbered needs to wait one turn before it can attack.

 *d stands for [6-sided] die; the roll result is multiplied by the modifier, such that a roll of 4 with modifiers of 0.5d and 1d will yield 2 and 4 DMG respectively

 *Incremental modifiers always come after multiplicational ones; a Cuirassier 4 rolling against a Dragoon will get a resultant roll of 9 [(2x4) + 1], not 10 [2x(4+1)].

 *When a player's GENERAL dies, inflict 2 DMG to all friendly units.
 Generals may heal a friendly unit for 2 HP once per turn, by default.

 Unit Types
 -------------------

-There are 7 types of MAIN classes:
+There are 6 types of MAIN classes:

 The "big three":